| » » » IDF Access

 5. Risk factor (impact if accident occurs).
 State whether work will be occurring above or adjacent to active/passive IT components that could cause water, dust or debris, etc. to accumulate on or around IT components.

-6. Submit request to the HAS-IT division in writing at least one business day prior to requested access start date.
+6. Submit request to the HAS-IT division at least one business day prior to requested access start date.

 II.
-Submit access request to the HAS-IT division in writing.
-Access requests may be directed to the HAS IT Help Desk at HAS.Helpdesk@cityofhouston.net, or by fax at 281-233-1804.
+Submit access request to the HAS-IT division online.
+Access requests may be directed to the HAS IT Help Desk at email@example.com.
 HAS-IT will evaluate requested access, and reserves the right to request additional information and to verify the legitimacy of the request with anyone deemed necessary.
 HAS-IT will grant or deny access as appropriate.
-Requestor will be notified in writing regarding the disposition of the request.
+Requestor will be notified via email regarding the disposition of the request.

 III.
 HAS IT will refer requests for all non-IT equipment room portals to the respective airport badging office to complete programming.
 (Note: many IT equipment rooms do require "pre-requisite" access through SIDA doors, etc. Such portals will be which must be programmed by the respective badging offices.)